EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Dictionary.md

 ### Skill gate:

 value of five (5) modified by all affecting modifiers (proficiencies) and stat scores.
+Stat scores are added only if you are at least trained in that check.

 ### Critical skill: